Announcing the 2014 Summer Arts Institute!

-The Summer Arts Institute is a tuition-free, intensive, arts program for New York City public school students entering grades 8-12, held at Frank Sinatra School of the Arts High School in Astoria, Queens, from July 8 through August 2, 2013.
+The Summer Arts Institute is a tuition-free, intensive, arts program for New York City public school students entering grades 8-12, held at Frank Sinatra School of the Arts High School in Astoria, Queens.

 Students can major in dance, theater, instrumental music (band), vocal music, film, photography or visual arts.
 The program is designed for students at an intermediate or advanced level of study in their chosen discipline.

 Summer Arts Institute offers a unique opportunity for students to work with Department of Education arts specialists, partnering cultural organizations, and guest artists.
 This experienced team of arts professionals guides students in building a portfolio or audition skills for their next level of study: an arts-focused high school, college, university or conservatory.